HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

   </tbody>
 </table>

+#### Server processing of token requests

 An Authorization Server receiving token requests containing Authentication Tokens as above **SHALL** validate and respond to the request as per [Sections 6 and 7](https://www.udap.org/udap-jwt-client-auth-stu1.html) of UDAP JWT-Based Client Authentication.

+For client applications using an authorization code grant, the Authorization Server **SHALL** return an error as per Section 4.6 of RFC 7636 if the client included a `code_challenge` in its authorization request but did not include the correct `code_verfier` value in the corresponding token request.

 For all successful token requests, the Authorization Server **SHALL** issue access tokens with a lifetime no longer than 60 minutes.